hsh2001/apple-dark-mode/README.en.md

 }
 ```

-Programs should manipulate the web page according to this value when the webpage starts.
+Programs have to manipulate the webpage according to this value when the webpage starts.
 If there is a cookie value, they manipulate the webpage according to the cookie value instead of using the set value of Dark Mode in the device of users.
 They convert the stored value into a integer because it is a integer string.
 ```javascript
 //the preface omitted
 document.addEventListener('DOMContentLoaded', function () {